 Gomoku game is also known as “Five in a Row” in English countries.
-It is one of the simpler and more popular versions of the ancient board game of “GO” and has a long history.
+It is one of the simpler and more popular versions of the ancient board game of “GO”.
+And the Gomoku history is long too.
 But despite its simple rules Gomoku is a logic board game more complex and difficult than Tic Tac Toe and the modern Connect Four (Four in a Row).
 This game is very thrilling and challenging and requires the tactical skills and strategies.

 The Gomoku game also has some other names: Kakugo, Gomoku-narabe, Itsutsu-ishi, gobang, morphion.
 People played Gomoku on Go-boards since 2nd millenium B.C.
 This game came to Japan from China in the 7th century.

 The name “Gomoku” is from the Japanese language, in which it is referred to as gomokunarabe (五目並べ).
 “Go” means five, “moku” is a counter word for pieces and “narabe” means line-up.